Comadreja/js-for-gamedev/en/03-javascript-en-el-navegador/03-practica/index.md

     }
     ```

-4. Edita `package.json` para añadir un comando de script más, que ejecutará Browserify:
+4. Edit `package.json` to add one more script command, which will launch Browserify:

     ```json
     "scripts": {